Madagascar: Wildlife You Can Only Find There: Mantadia Park

 A guide fills the aging room with juicy tales of the royal family’s history, of King Andrianamponimerina who united the 12 tribes of Madagascar, showing me the view of the 12 hills where they stood during ceremony.

-He showed me photographs of Queen Ranavalona I, an animistic queens taking rule after her Christian husbands death and martyring Christians by throwing them from the tallest point of the mountain in Tana, which can be explored when visiting the Rova in Tana.
+He showed me photographs of Queen Ranavalona I, an animistic queen taking rule after her Christian husband’s death and martyring Christians by throwing them from the tallest point of the mountain in Tana, which can be explored when visiting the Rova in Tana.

-Caitlin Prince inherited a nomadic tendency and has been travelling her entire life.
-She currently lives somewhere between Australia, Thailand and Mauritius.
+Caitlin Prince inherited a nomadic tendency and has been traveling her entire life.
+She currently lives somewhere between Australia, Thailand, and Mauritius.